BeryJu/imagik/README.md

 Run the container like this:

 ```
-docker run -p 8000:8000 -v "whatever directory you want to share":/share beryju/gopyazo server
+docker run -p 8000:8000 -v "whatever directory you want to share":/share beryju/imagik server
 ```

-Now you can access gopyazo on http://localhost:8000
+Now you can access imagik on http://localhost:8000

 ### Binary

-Download a binary from [GitHub](https://github.com/BeryJu/gopyazo/releases) and run it:
+Download a binary from [GitHub](https://github.com/BeryJu/imagik/releases) and run it:

 ```
-./gopyazo server
+./imagik server
 ```

-Now you can access gopyazo on http://localhost:8000
+Now you can access imagik on http://localhost:8000

 ## Configuration